aloosley/faim/README.md

 ## Usage
 ### Fairlearn Implementation
+> ⚠️ **WARNING** ⚠️
+>
+> The goal is to merge the code into the [Fairlearn](https://fairlearn.org/) library making it available under the post-processing submodule.
+This version of the code is being prepared for a pull request into the [Fairlearn](https://fairlearn.org/) and should be considered **unstable** and subject to change as we prepare and test this new implementation.
+Use with caution!
+If stability is important and you do not want to wait to use FAIM, consider using the [Paper Implementation](#paper-implementation) for now.

 In FAIM, the user chooses via hyperparameter `theta` how to balance between otherwise mutually exclusive fairness criteria.